 - Accounting standards for preparing financial statements that are widely accepted internationally and rules that are relevant for banks.
 In particular, there must be rules or guidance that require asset impairment to be recognised on a timely basis.
-Other areas that require significant judgments, eg fair value measurement and going-concern assessments, must also be covered (Core Principle 27). - The scope and standards to be achieved in audits of banks.
-These require the use of a riskbased approach in planning and performing the audit.
+Other areas that require significant judgements, eg fair value measurement and going-concern assessments, must also be covered (Core Principle 27). - The scope and standards to be achieved in audits of banks.
+These require the use of a risk-based approach in planning and performing the audit.
 The supervisor should also have the power to reject or rescind the appointment of auditors that do not adhere to established professional standards.
-A supervisor should be able to require auditors to report matters that are likely to be of material significance directly to the supervisor (unless this is not permitted, in which case reporting should be made indirectly through the bank (Core Principles 10 and 27).12 - A legal and judicial framework, including adequate resolution regimes,13 to provide each responsible authority with the legal powers necessary for efficient resolution of banks, expeditious liquidation of assets and fair and equal treatment of creditors, along with tools that enable authorities to ensure the continuation of critical economic functions (Core Principle 1, FSB's Key Attributes14 2, 3, 5, 6 and 7). - A framework of cooperation and information-sharing among domestic and foreign official agencies (eg central banks and finance ministries) responsible for the safety and soundness of the financial system.
-This framework reflects the need to protect confidential information (Core Principles 3 and 13, FSB Key Attribute 12).

-19. The other main institutional preconditions for dealing effectively with weak banks and providing an effective resolution regime are:

-- Laws providing the bank supervisory authority with operational independence and access to adequate resources for conducting effective supervision, including the ability to take early action (Core Principle 2). - Laws affording appropriate legal protection to supervisory authorities and individual supervisors for actions taken in good faith in the performance of their duties (Core Principle 2). - Tax rules that allow asset transfers and other transactions in a bank resolution without distorting or offsetting the corrective nature of such measures. - A well functioning resolution regime that enhances the public's trust in the banking system.
-Important features of this resolution regime are a lender of last resort facility with the central bank, a pre-established bank resolution framework and well funded deposit protection arrangements.
-During the 2007-09 financial crisis, the banking system came under severe stress,
+A supervisor should be able to require auditors to report matters that are likely to be of material significance directly to the supervisor (unless this is not permitted, in which case reporting should be made indirectly through the bank (Core Principles 10 and 27). - A legal and judicial framework, including an adequate insolvency regime, 8 to provide each responsible authority with the legal powers necessary for an efficient resolution of banks, expeditious liquidation of assets and fair and equal treatment of creditors, along with tools that enable authorities to ensure the continuation of critical economic functions (Core Principle 1, FSB Key Attributes 9 2 and 3). - A framework of cooperation and information-sharing among domestic and foreign official agencies (eg central banks and finance ministries) responsible for the safety and soundness of the financial system.
+This framework reflects the need to protect confidential information (Core Principles 3 and 13). - 19.
+The other main institutional preconditions for dealing effectively with weak banks and providing a safety net (systemic protection) are: - Laws providing the bank supervisory authority with operational independence and access to adequate resources for conducting effective supervision, including the ability to take early action (Core Principle 2). - Laws affording appropriate legal protection to supervisory authorities and individual supervisors for actions taken in good faith in the performance of their duties (Core Principle 2). - Neutral tax rules that allow asset transfers and other transactions in a bank resolution without distorting or offsetting the corrective nature of such measures. - A well functioning safety net (systemic protection) that enhances the public's trust in the banking system.
+Important features of a safety net are a lender of last resort facility with the central bank and deposit protection arrangements.
+During the crisis, the banking system came under severe stress, which necessitated central bank action to support both the functioning of money markets and, in some cases, individual institutions.